 Since 1981, Wine Spectator has been honoring restaurants with extraordinary wine programs.
 The top honor is the Grand Award, granted to those that show extraordinary commitment to wine service.
-In 2020, due to the coronavirus pandemic, our Restaurant Awards team was unable to conduct in-person inspections for a new Grand Award class.
-But while there are no new Grand Award winners this year, 100 restaurants earned the title once again, representing 17 countries and 14 states.
-Profiled here alphabetically, these comprise a dining bucket list for wine lovers to dream about and plan for as restrictions on restaurants and travel gradually lift.
+We are excited to welcome two new winners in the Class of 2022.
+As restaurants recover from the difficult pandemic period, dining out is more special than ever.
+These destinations, profiled here alphabetically, comprise a dining bucket list for wine lovers to dream about and plan for as they start traveling again.
 Congratulations to all our Grand Award winners!

 Acquerello • San Francisco • 2012